nishanthrjn/cv-cover-tailor/README.md

 # CareerForge

-**CareerForge** is an engineering-driven platform concept designed to help job seekers **tailor, generate, and track high-quality job applications** in a structured and reproducible way, using AI as an assistive tool — not as a black box.
+**CareerForge** is an engineering-driven platform concept designed to help job seekers **tailor, generate, and track high-quality job applications** in a structured and reproducible way, using AI as an assistive tool.

 This repository focuses on the **core system architecture**: backend services, AI provider abstraction, document generation, and data persistence.